corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 ## Before you start

-Before you run your Mission Mars CorDapp, you may want to compare your files to the ones from R3's [Corda5-missionmars](https://github.com/corda/Corda5-missionmars) solution GitHub repository.
+Before you run your Mission Mars CorDapp, you may want to compare your files to the ones from R3's [missionmars](https://github.com/corda/samples-kotlin-corda5/tree/main/tutorial/missionmars) solution repository.
 This should give you a more holistic view of the CorDapp and help to resolve any issues you might have encountered when writing it.

 ## Deploy your CorDapp to a local Corda 5 network